When looking for a new reverb pedal, there are a lot of factors to consider when choosing the best reverb pedal for your purpose.

 Without further ado, here are the winners for best reverb pedals.

 If you’re no stranger to our music gear buying guides, you know the winner is based on overall number of recommendations from guitar communities across the web, as well as our experience using the gear.
-Unsurprisingly, the top spot usually gets taken up by the gear that just hits that perfect sweet spot of versatility, durability, quality, and price, and the TC Electronic Hall of Fame Reverb Pedal is exactly that.
-The Hall of Fame came in first place by a moderate margin, and came up time and time again on every “what reverb pedal should I get” discussion.
-One of our Equipboard staff writers owns this pedal, so we were able to spend a good amount of time testing it out.
+Unsurprisingly, the top spot usually gets taken up by the gear that just hits that perfect sweet spot of versatility, durability, quality, and price, and the TC Electronic Hall Of Fame 2 Reverb Pedal is exactly that.
+The Hall Of Fame came in first place by a moderate margin, and came up time and time again on every “what reverb pedal should I get” discussion.
+It’s worth noting that the Hall Of Fame 2 is the new and improved version of the original Hall Of Fame.
+It does everything the original did, plus it adds MASH technology, Shimmer reverb, and three total TonePrint slots (we’ll explain all of this shortly).
+One of our Equipboard staff writers owns this pedal, so we were able to draw on his experience and spend a good amount of time testing it out.
 Let’s get into it!

 Operation is very simple, with four knobs and a small toggle switch.
 You’ve got DECAY (how long the reverb is), TONE (adjusts brightness or darkness of just the reverberated signal), FX LEVEL (how much reverb vs dry signal), and an 11-point selector knob to pick the reverb style.
 There is also a small toggle switch to change the PRE-DELAY from short to long (this basically means how long it takes for the reverb to start sounding after you play a note, which if set to long helps preserve the attack of the note).
-One of the 11 reverb types is TC Electronic’s TonePrint feature, which lets you load up a custom reverb tone into this pedal via USB, or even beam it wirelessly to the Hall of Fame using their iOS app.
+Three of the 11 reverb types are TC Electronic’s TonePrint slots, which let you load up custom reverb tones into this pedal via USB, or even beam them wirelessly to the Hall Of Fame using their iOS app.
 We’ve played with this feature before on other TonePrint enabled pedals and it’s pretty awesome.
-At time of writing there are over 75 TonePrints available to use on TC Electronic’s website, many crafted up by famous artists themselves.
-We want to stress that this is not a gimmicky add-on, and truly adds to the greatness and versatility of the Hall of Fame.
+There are dozens of TonePrints available to use on TC Electronic’s website, many crafted up by famous artists themselves.
+We want to stress that this is not a gimmicky add-on, and truly adds to the greatness and versatility of the Hall Of Fame.
 Even if you can’t find a reverb you like from the built in styles, using TonePrint you can dial in your own.
 TC Electronic pulled off the whole TonePrint thing very elegantly, and it’s a pleasure to use.

-Bottom Line: The TC Hall of Fame Reverb is fantastic because it’s a Swiss Army Knife of reverb.
-There are certainly more specialized, more boutique (read: expensive) reverb pedals out there, so perhaps the Hall of Fame is not the best choice if you’re looking for that particular sound.
+Bottom Line: The TC Hall Of Fame 2 Reverb is fantastic because it’s a Swiss Army Knife of reverb.
+There are certainly more specialized, more boutique (read: expensive) reverb pedals out there, so perhaps the Hall Of Fame 2 is not the best choice if you’re looking for that particular sound.
 As is often the case, it’s a trade-off between quality and versatility.
-That said, the reason the Hall of Fame is so good is because it sounds lovely!
+That said, the reason the Hall Of Fame is so good is because it sounds lovely!
 We’ll leave you with some of our favorite quotes from owners of this pedal:

 I've got one and I couldn't be happier, and TC now have a free TonePrint editor where you can make you own sounds to store in the TonePrint section, which is pretty cool.